kyuno053/summerschool2019-gaia/README.md

 Gaia Sky software uses data from Gaia space sensor.
 These data are stored in a [ADQL](http://gea.esac.esa.int/archive-help/index.html) [database](https://gea.esac.esa.int/archive/) , which is a [SQL](https://www.w3schools.com/sql/) based query language

+The Gaia Archive is the main point of access to the Gaia DR2 data (the data is also served from data the following centres CDS, ASDC, ARI and AIP).
+Data can be extracted from the Gaia Archive by performing ADQL queries and downloading the corresponding results tables.
+The Gaia DR2 data set is also downloadable in compressed CSV-format, but be aware that the downloadable file set exceeds 550 GB.

 #### FIg1: ADQL Query to get Earth data from the raw database (to compare with the database of Gaia Sky)
 ```sql
 SELECT TOP 500 *